xyz2023ca/xyz2023ca.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 This is XYZ from University of British Columbia.
-I am a PhD candidate at Sauder School of Business,  University of British Columbia.
+I am a PhD candidate in Management Science at Sauder School of Business,  University of British Columbia.
 My advisor is Prof. [Michael Jong Kim](https://www.sauder.ubc.ca/people/michael-jong-kim).
 I obtained my MAsc in Operations Research from University of Toronto.
 Previously, I completed my B.S. in Physics and Mathematics from McGill University.

 <!---My main research interests are in Bayesian learning and stochastic control.
 In particular,  I am interested in the interplay of strategic incentives and optimal leanring  with applications in revenue management and healthcare.